Healing Food: Foods to Eat to Aid Recovery After Giving Birth

 - Broad beans

 - Fortified breakfast cereals

 To improve the absorption of non-haem iron, include foods rich in vitamin C at the same time.

-Please note: Take care not to take supplements with large / excessive amounts of these micronutrients, as mega doses can be potentially harmful to you.
-If in doubt, speak with your Midwife or another health care professional.
+Please note: take care not to take supplements with large and excessive amounts of these micronutrients, as mega doses can be potentially harmful.
+If in doubt, speak with your midwife or another healthcare professional.

 It is also imperative to stay well hydrated, especially if you are breastfeeding, as water contributes to around 90% of breast milk.

 However, staying hydrated should be treated with seriousness no matter where you are in life.
 It plays an essential role in maintaining energy levels, regulating mood swings and just your overall health.

 Babease Top Tip